 \subsection{Case of flow deflection by distributed body force}

 Our second model uses a distributed body force localized to a circular region occupied by a turbine (see Figure \ref{fig:ExampleArraySchematic}b).
-We choose units such that the circular region has unit radius, the freestream flows with unit speed, and the fluid has unit density.
-In these units, we apply a body force representing the action of the turbines as
+Quantities are non-dimensionalized such that the circular region has unit radius, the freestream flows with unit speed, and the fluid has unit density.
+We apply a body force representing the action of the turbines as

 where $\bF = (f_x, f_y)$ are the Cartesian components of the body force and $(u,v)$ are the components of the fluid velocity field.
 The term proportional to $\perm$ acts opposite to the fluid velocity and the term proportional to $\rot$ acts perpendicular to it.
 As a result, the power extracted by the array, $\Wdot=\int_R \bF\cdot\bu~\diff A= \int_R \perm |\bu|^2~\diff A$, where $R$ is the region the body force is applied, depends only on $\perm$ and not on $\rot$.
 There are several interpretations of the term proportional to $\rot$.
 This term does no work on the fluid, but merely changes the direction of the flow, and this is one manner to understand the deflection caused by the body force.
 Another interpretation of this term lies in its form being identical to the fictitious Coriolis force that appears in the Navier-Stokes equations when written in a rotating frame, such as is commonly used for geophysical fluid dynamics \citep{Pedlosky2013}.
 The rotation rate of the frame, $\rot$, appears as background vorticity in the region where the body force in \eqref{eqn:vawtbf} acts.
 This vorticity acts as bound vorticity in the turbines, imparts curvature to the streamlines, and deflects the flow.
 The rotation rate, and the accompanying deflection of the flow, is turned off by choosing $\rot=0$, while the turbines may be turned off by setting $\perm=0$.